Iva May Abbey

 DODGEVILLE - Mr. and Mrs. Cyrus Mayfield will observe their golden wedding anniversary here at their home today.
 The couple was married on Mar.
 29, but will celebrate two days early in order to allow their children to attend.
 Before her marriage, Mrs. Mayfield was Iva Abbey.
 The couple was married at the home of her parents in Dodgeville by the Rev. William Atkinson.
 They lived on a farm near Richland Center for a number of years and then moved to Chicago, where Mr. Mayfield was associated with a truck manufacturer for 12 years.
 They returned to Dodgeville five years ago and reside on N. Union st. The couple has six children.
 Two daughters reside here, one in Ft.
 Madison, Ia., and another in Lyons, Ill.
 A son lives near Richland Center and another near International Falls, Minn.
 They have 10 grandchildren and one great-grandchild.

-The 1950 U. S. Census taken on April 5, 1950, shows Cyrus Mayfield (age 72) born in Wisconsin to United States-born parents, and 1 year ago was living in the Same House, and with 2 years of High School, is a married Head of Household, is a Beekeeper who Works with Bees, and is living at 610 Union Street, City of Dodgeville, Iowa Co., WI.
+The 1950 U. S. Census taken on April 5, 1950, shows Cyrus Mayfield (age 72) born in Wisconsin to United States-born parents, and 1 year ago was living in the Same House, and with 2 years of High School, is a married Head of Household Beekeeper who Works with Bees, and is living at 610 Union Street, City of Dodgeville, Iowa Co., WI.
 Living with him is his wife, Iva M. Mayfield (age 71) born in Kansas.

 The Wisconsin State Journal, Madison, Dane Co., WI, Sunday, March 23, 1954